MasaEmwas/NxN-Comparator-Using-Transition-Gates/README.md

      Click **File** --> **Open Library** --> Navigate to the ICProjectNEWFINAL.jelib Project folder and select it.

 4. **Update the include Path**
-   In your LTspice schematic, locate the line that includes the C5_models.txt file:
+   In your LTspice schematic, locate the line that includes the C5_models.txt file: (Shown in **Red** in the figure below)

    ![here](https://github.com/user-attachments/assets/de83aabb-5b9a-49d1-8dd7-41672a221078)

    **Replace** /Users/masaemwas/Desktop/ICDownloads/C5_models.txt with the actual path to the location where you saved the C5_models.txt file on your computer.